 Email marketing continues to drive engagement & sales for any business.
 This is where you can send abandoned cart emails, sales promos and get undivided attention of your audience.

-The popularity of email marketing for eCommerce is also evident from the fact that there are so many email marketing services catering to people who have stores on Shopify or any other website.
+The popularity of email marketing for eCommerce platforms are also evident from the fact that there are so many email marketing services catering to people who have stores on Shopify or any other website.

 It can be tough to find the right one without spending too much time & effort.
 To make it easy, we have created this post where you can find some of the best email marketing platforms for Shopify to help you decide which one is right for your business.